Plaxton President: London

 The Plaxton President on various chassis combinations proved very popular with some of London's bus operators.
 The first production examples of the body were first delivered to Arriva London on the DAF DB250 chassis in 1999.
 Arriva London would go on to purchase 91 Plaxton Presidents on the DAF chassis until 2005, acquiring a further ten from Capital Logistics.

 Metroline operated the most Plaxton Presidents in London, ordering 305 examples on the Volvo B7TL chassis and 260 on the Dennis Trident 2 chassis from 1999 to 2005.
-London General and London Central, both part of the Go-Ahead Group, also amassed large quantities of Plaxton Presidents, purchasing a total of 419 on the Volvo B7TL chassis as well as an additional 50 Dennis Tridents.
+First London also amassed large quantities of Plaxton Presidents, taking delivery of 403 Dennis Tridents and 73 Volvo B7TLs with Plaxton President bodies from 1999 to 2003, while London General and London Central, both part of the Go-Ahead Group, purchased a total of 419 Presidents on the Volvo B7TL chassis as well as an additional 50 President-bodied Dennis Tridents.

-Other major London operators include First London, London United and Blue Triangle.
+Other major London operators included London United, who took delivery of 26 Plaxton President-bodied B7TLs in 1999, London Sovereign, who took delivery of 27 President-bodied B7TLs in two batches between 2002 and 2003, and Blue Triangle, who took delivery of two President-bodied Tridents in 2003 and also acquired two second-hand that year.